kevmoo/qr.dart/readme.md

 import 'package:qr/qr.dart';
 ```

-Next, define your QR code data you should do so as such:
+To build your QR code data you should do so as such:

 ```dart
 final _qrCode = new QrCode(4, QrErrorCorrectLevel.L);